 Vocational Rehabilitation (VR) provides assistance to those applicants demonstrating physical and possible financial need for vocational retraining.
-The State of Florida Division of Vocational Rehabilitation has a counselor on the Locklin Tech campus.
-The office is available to evaluate applicants who may need assistance in returning to employment due to the presence of a handicap.
 Once eligibility for this program is established, a variety of services are available which may include funding for training, formal or vocational counseling, and placement assistance.
 Successful return to employment is the goal for all rehabilitation clients served by this program.